hpfem/hermes/doc/src/installation/win.rst

     - Open gperftools.sln in your Visual Studio, build the appropriate version (default works fine - just select Debug/Release)
     - Copy Win32\"Release/Debug"\libtcmalloc_minimal.dll to 'bin' dependency directory, Win32\"Release/Debug"\libtcmalloc_minimal.lib to 'lib' dependency directory
     - Copy the contents of src/google to 'include' dependency directory

+  - BSON

+    - Clone the BSON Mongo driver git repository from git@github.com:l-korous/mongo-c-driver.git (if you don't know how, here is a tip:`Getting a Git Repository <http://git-scm.com/book/en/Git-Basics-Getting-a-Git-Repository>`_)

+    - Download SCONS build tool from http://sourceforge.net/projects/scons/files/latest/download?source=files
+    - Install SCONS (you need to have PYTHON installed for that), run it (e.g. issuing C:\Python27\Scripts\scons.bat) in the BSON Mongo driver root directory

+      - Use flags --m32 and --c99 ("C:\Python27\Scripts\scons.bat --c99 --m32")

+    - Once compiled (should take seconds at most), copy src/bson.h to your 'include' dependency directory, bson.lib to 'lib', and bson.dll to 'bin' directories.

   - UMFPACK